vocksel/Sugar/.github/pull_request_template.md

 Change checklist:
 - [ ] Has test cases
 - [ ] Has API documentation in the README
+- [ ] Has additions in `src/init.lua` to expose it publicly